 - Dieticians: advise on the most appropriate nutrition for patients during and after their treatment

 - Psychological Support and Services: psychologists will support patients through any feelings of anxiety or depression to overcome the concerns that often come with a cancer diagnosis

-	- Local Support Groups: many support groups are organised and ran locally.
+- Local Support Groups: many support groups are organised and run locally.
 It is best to ask your clinical nurse specialist for information on these local services.
+The Bone Cancer Research Trust offers a Support & Information Service for all primary bone cancer patients and their families.
+For more information on our groups and digital support groups, click here.
+We also run a Freephone Support Line (Mon-Fri 9-5pm) on 0800 111 4855 or you can drop us an email.
 If your clinical nurse specialist is a long way from where you live, you may find that your local District Nurses or District Children’s Nurses may be more aware of what is available locally.

 - Prosthetists: specialists who design and create prostheses (artificial limbs) following amputations to match as closely as possible to the individual patient’s removed limb

 - Orthotists: specialists who provide aids for patients following surgery, such as splints, special footwear or other supports

 After your treatment has finished, most patients will have regular follow-up appointments.
 At these appointments you will be examined, asked about any symptoms or side effects you may be having and if you have any concerns.
 You may also have blood tests, chest X-rays, MRI and CT scans.